top of page

 When I held Riambel in my hand, I started a dialogue with the book instinctively.
 I wasn’t just reading.
 I was drawing parallels between authors, marrying ideas.
 How enslaved women were greenhouses for babies, even though they were considered movable objects on two feet.
 The whole I was mentioning earlier was drawn by me - by my instinct, feelings, and thoughts.
 The whole is at its earlier stage.
 It might never be whole, but the process of breaking thoughts down brings me into unexplored territories.

-I was watching Riambel’s fiction through the eyes of the author, the main characters, but also through the eyes of the others who didn’t get a chance to exist.
+I was watching Riambel’s fiction through the eyes of the author, the main characters, but also through the eyes of those who didn’t get a chance to exist.
 The reading experience was such an earthquake that I split my reflection into halves.
 It unlocked the courage to unseal my lips and untie my feet - to speak and walk on landmines.
 I question why some Franco-Mauritians stay in Neptune, while some of us live on Mercury.
 I try to understand “Les familles blanches et leurs descendants. ” How history is painting the actual Island in different shades.

 After reading Riambel, I've had so many conversations.
 I asked people about their experience living in Mauritius.
 For instance, my colleague and I were sharing how slavery is still perpetuated in Mauritius, but in a more subtle way.
 I visited Chamarel earlier this month and was shocked by the entry fees.
 It got me thinking, who owns these lands?
 Many belonged to old Franco-Mauritian families whose land and wealth ownership traces back to the colonial era - enslaved labour, plantation system and indentured workers.
 But this will be the subject of another essay.